garrandall/popular-music-data/tracks/it-s-all-about-me-mya-sisqo.md

 I wash your clothes
 Baby hell no that's not the way it goes
 It's all about me tonight
 I ain't stop loving you
 Cause you still my boo
 You still my boo
 But you gotta see tonight it's all about me, me, me, me, me

 Its all about me me me me me
 Forget about you you you you you
 So whatcha gonna do do do do do
 Are ya gonna get it up? get it up ?

 Up jumps my butt nigga what nigga what
 U know I caught yo eye checkin out my thigh
 Now swing my body right to left
 Left to right, You know this ish looks tight
 Now just look at my body body uh huh
 And just hold me like a man should (Sisqo:like a nigga should) But baby you gotta see Tonight baby, it's all about me (Sisqo Baby)

 Do you know that I'm gonna love you for life
 So let's make tonight your night
 Baby my arms are open wide
 So let me come inside, hey hey
 Baby (Mya:oh baby)
-Is that what u want from me (Mya:cause thats what i need from you)
+Is that what u want from me (Mya:cause thats what I need from you)